 When he wasn’t in his masculine by having clear boundaries, I refused to be in my feminine because I became fearful and uncertain.
 This in turn brought out an even more stubborn side of him.
 The situation became chicken and egg… I told him I couldn’t become femininely vulnerable until he committed to me.
 He responded that he would not commit to me until I stopped reacting this way.
 I refused to stop reacting until I knew he had firm boundaries… and so the chicken vs. egg match went on.
 Sound familiar?

 Many will walk away from such a situation.
 We didn’t.
 We chose to grow up instead.
-We knew we had been brought together for a reason, and we loved each other so much, but like so many – we just didn’t understand how to be together.
+We knew we had been brought together for a reason, and we loved each other so much, but like so many, we just didn’t understand how to be together.
 This learning, self-awareness and growth is at the core of everything we teach.
 In fact, we would not be able to help others through their relationship issues had we not been through the same challenges ourselves.
-Our relationship became the most powerful workshop that either of us had ever been on.
+Our relationship became the most powerful workshop that either of us had ever attended.
 This growth and step-change in awareness is the very purpose of an intimate relationship, which then becomes the most fertile ground for spiritual growth.

 Relationships have a much deeper purpose than simply finding someone who makes you happy.
 Your journey is in discovering that you create that happiness from the inside out.
 You bring it out in yourself, and you help to bring it out in your partner…